 To keep your recipe as close to the original as possible, consider what function the alcohol serves in the recipe:

 - If it's being used as a meat tenderizer or marinade, choose soda, sparkling juice, an acidic fruit juice or vinegar as a replacement

 - If it's being used for flavor, choose the substitute with the closest flavor match

-- If it's being used for its yeast content (i.e. to make bread rise), in an alcoholic beverage or to make flambe, your best best is to choose a different recipe, since there aren't really suitable substitutes for those situations
+- If it's being used for its yeast content (i.e., to make bread rise), in an alcoholic beverage or to make flambe, your best bet is to choose a different recipe, since there aren't suitable substitutes for those situations